apache/dolphinscheduler/docs/docs/en/architecture/design.md

     #### The Service Mainly Includes:

-    - **Distributed Quartz** distributed scheduling component, which is mainly responsible for the start and stop operations of scheduled tasks.
+    - **DistributedQuartz** distributed scheduling component, which is mainly responsible for the start and stop operations of scheduled tasks.
 When quartz start the task, there will be a thread pool inside the Master responsible for the follow-up operation of the processing task;

     - **MasterSchedulerService** is a scanning thread that regularly scans the `t_ds_command` table in the database, runs different business operations according to different **command types**;